 - Notice of termination of employment on or after 20 March 2020

-- Proof household tenants have less than $10,000 in savings (copies of bank statements or balance slips)
+- Proof you have less than $10,000 in savings (copies of bank statements or balance slips)

-- Proof of one of the following: citizenship, permanent residency, protection visa, or bridging visa (birth certificate, VEVO certificate, copy of visa or citizenship certificate, passport)
+- Proof of your entitlement to reside in Australia - citizenship, permanent residency, protection visa, or bridging visa (birth certificate, VEVO certificate, copy of visa or citizenship certificate, passport)

-- If you have lodged a bond with the Bond Administrator, proof of bond lodgement, or proof bond will be registered with the Bond Administrator
+- If you have lodged a bond with the Bond Administrator, proof of bond lodgment, or proof bond will be registered with the Bond Administrator

-Similarly to household income, household savings refers to the total amount of savings held in the bank accounts of those living in the household that are party to the rental agreement.
+Similar to personal income, savings refers to the total amount of savings held in bank accounts.

 What is meant by a private residential property?